Per Günther: International career

 Günther was one of the top junior players in Germany.
 He first played with the German national basketball team at the 2004 FIBA Europe Under-16 Championship.
 He later competed with the junior squads at both the 2007 and 2008 FIBA Europe Under-20 Championship.

 Günther's first major tournament as a member of the German senior national team was the 2010 FIBA World Championship in Turkey.
 He won a total of 65 caps for Germany's national team.

+Personal

+His brother Jasper Günther has also been a successful basketball player.